By Preston Smith

 the poppy fields we would sneak away to

 the bedroom we painted in our first house

 how, in the end, he still takes his coffee black.

 Preston Smith (he/him) is an MA candidate and poetry editor, and his debut chapbook Red Rover, Red Lover released in early 2020.
 He can be found on Twitter @psm_writes and Instagram @psm_writes.
-His poems appear in Black Bough Poetry, Nightingale & Sparrow, and Pink Plastic House a tiny journal, among others.
+His poems appear in Black Bough Poetry, Nightingale & Sparrow, and Pink Plastic House, among others.

 This piece is a part of DISTANCED 2.0.